 A member who registers for fixed protection 2016 keeps a lifetime allowance of £1.25 million after 6 April 2016, when the lifetime allowance reduced to £1 million.
 Anyone who opts for fixed protection 2016 had to stop being an active member of all registered pension schemes prior to 6 April 2016.
 There is no deadline for applying for fixed protection 2016.

-Individual protection 2014 gave members who thought that the value of their benefits would be over the lifetime allowance when they came to take their benefits, a personalised lifetime allowance based on the value of their pension savings at 5 April 2014 (up to a maximum of £1.5 million).
+Individual protection 2014 gave members who thought that the value of their benefits would be over the lifetime allowance when they came to take their benefits, a personalised lifetime allowance based on the value of their pension savings on 5 April 2014 (up to a maximum of £1.5 million).
 It allowed members whose pension rights were valued at over £1.25 million (the lifetime allowance from 6 April 2014) to protect those rights, subject to an overall maximum of £1.5 million.
 A crucial difference from fixed protection 2014 is they can still be an active member of a pension scheme.
 Members could apply for individual protection 2014 up until 5 April 2017.

 It was possible to apply for individual protection 2014 if the member already had fixed protection 2012, fixed protection 2014 or enhanced protection, but not if the member already has primary protection.
 It is no longer possible to apply for individual protection 2014.

-Individual protection 2016 gives members who think that the value of their benefits will be over the lifetime allowance when they come to take their benefits, a personalised lifetime allowance based on the value of their pension savings at 5 April 2016 (up to a maximum of £1.25 million).
+Individual protection 2016 gives members who think that the value of their benefits will be over the lifetime allowance when they come to take their benefits, a personalised lifetime allowance based on the value of their pension savings on 5 April 2016 (up to a maximum of £1.25 million).
 It allows members whose pension rights are valued at over £1 million (the lifetime allowance from 6 April 2016) to protect those rights, subject to an overall maximum of £1.25 million.
 A crucial difference from fixed protection 2016 is they can still be an active member of a pension scheme.

 It is possible to apply for individual protection 2016 if the member already has fixed protection 2012, 2014 and 2016 or enhanced protection, but not if the member already has primary protection.